Venus and Mars

 Oil on canvas, 90x65cm

 The painting captures the essence of what defines a young woman in contemporary society—depicting the everyday routines that shape her identity.
-By sharing her intimate experiences with viewers, Oksana invites them to delve into her inner world and her perception of herself as the goddess of beauty, love, and passion.
+By sharing her intimate experiences with viewers, the artist invites them to delve into her inner world and her perception of herself as the goddess of beauty.

 The Toilet of Venus